sebadob/hiqlite/README.md

 This list is by no means exhaustive, these are just the next big things before a v0.1.0

 - metrics / health endpoint or maybe even a simple health UI
+- a lot of code cleanup
+- easy way to spawn database cron jobs that run on the leader only to avoid duplication
+- impl parsers for the `NodeConfig` to read from env or toml file
+- K/V store / cache with TTLs
 - proper documentation
 - more advanced examples
-- a lot of code cleanup
-- K/V store / cache with TTLs
-- easy way to spawn database cron jobs that run on the leader only to avoid duplication